AnotherKamila/scion-p4netfpga/README.md

 The main contribution of this project.

+Note: Due to lack of time, some of the things which should be in `lib/` are instead in `src/main-xilinx_stream_switch.p4`.
+The author hopes to have the opportunity to clean this up one day.

 ### `src/`: Implementation of a SCION/IP border router

 A reference border router that uses the components from `lib/`.
-Runnable on several hardware platforms (see below).

 This reference implementation assumes that the AS uses IP for internal routing.
 However, it is modular, so it can be modified to support different routing techniques, such as MPLS.

 ### `platforms/`: Files that allow the reference router to run on various hardware

 Currently supported: Xilinx NetFPGA SUME, with the `XilinxStreamSwitch` architecture.
-In the future, SimpleSumeSwitch might be supported, as well as the `bmv2` software switch.
+In theory, it should be easy to add support for the `bmv2` software switch.
-We are aiming to make this project easily portable to other platforms.
+Our aim was to make this project easily portable to other platforms.

 ### `controller/`: The control plane for the router